raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

   '∞'
 ```

-In JavaScript, we do not say that the elements of an array or the values of an object are enumerable, we just say that some of the properties of any objct (including arrays) are enumerable.
+In JavaScript, we do not say that the elements of an array or the values of an object are enumerable, we just say that some of the properties of any object (including arrays) are enumerable.

 Ruby uses the word slightly differently.
 In Ruby, [`Enumerable`][ruby-enumerable] is a `module` that is used as other languages would use a mixin.
 It applies to collections like arrays, and for a collection that provides a way to access the elements sequentially with a `.each` method, the `Enumerable` module adds a number of useful methods.